Google Analytics gives you the option to group your content. This is done using one of these three possible methods:

 The navigation overview provides you with another useful evaluation with regard to the content groups.
 Here, too, you can select the content grouping and thus analyze the navigation of users between certain content groups.

 The data is also available to you in the reports on the target pages or the website speed.
 Content groups can be used particularly well within user-defined reports or in dashboards.
-In this way, merge the data in a way that makes your work easier.
+In this way, merge the data in such a way that it facilitates your work.

 With which metrics can the content groupings be evaluated?

 Since the content groupings are dimensions that are based on a page view, you can only evaluate metrics in this context that are also based on a page view.

 These are, for example, page views, unique page views, length of stay on the page or the like.
 Unfortunately, you can’t relate session-based metrics like conversion rate or revenue to content groupings.